JFA to give up on hosting 2021 Club World Cup due to pandemic

 But restrictions in place for the pandemic would have meant an operating loss for the JFA.

-The JFA’s profit for fiscal 2020 dropped by ¥5 billion from fiscal 2019 to ¥15 billion ($136 million).
-Having no spectators at the national team matches has forced the federation to “dip into its savings” this fiscal year with no more affordable, according to JFA President Kozo Tashima.
+The JFA's profit for fiscal 2020 dropped by ¥5 billion from fiscal 2019 to ¥15 billion ($136 million).
+Having few to no spectators at national team matches has forced the federation to "dip into its savings" this fiscal year, leaving the association unable to afford hosting further matches according to JFA President Kozo Tashima.

 The JFA this year has already given up on hosting FIFA's Congress as well as a friendly match against England.